 Worms and molluscs and bi-valves are important coastal creatures.
 They live in the flats of the sea bed and are a vital source of food for animals higher up in the food chain.

-You’ve probably walked over the beach at low tide and wondered what the gooey, almost oil like stuff is that you’ll come across in patches.
+You’ve probably walked over the beach at low tide and wondered what the sticky, gooey, almost oil like stuff is that you’ll come across in patches.
+That’s what’s in the foreground of the next photo.
+I know, I walked into it!

 It’s plain old, common-or-garden mud.
 Would you believe that mud is very important too.
 It makes the underwater sandy beaches so productive because it’s nutrient rich.
 It’s largely made from decaying marine algae.
 The Irish Sea is one of the most productive areas that there is in UK waters.